Yemen starts COVID-19 vaccination campaign

-Yemen on March 31 received 360,000 doses of AstraZeneca's (AZN.L) vaccine, part of a consignment from COVAX expected to total 1.9 million doses this year. read more
+Yemen on March 31 received 360,000 doses of AstraZeneca’s vaccine, part of a consignment from COVAX expected to total 1.9 million doses this year.

 The campaign kicked of in the southern port city of Aden, the government’s interim capital in a six-year-old war.